ModelTC/United-Perception/README.md

 Some example scripts are supported in scripts/.

 ### Export Module
-Export eod into ROOT and PYTHONPATH
+Export up into ROOT and PYTHONPATH

 ```shell
 ROOT=../../